First simultaneous global QCD analysis of kaon and pion parton distributions with lattice QCD constraints

 A comparison of the high-$x$ behavior of the valence quark PDFs is illustrated in the inset of Fig.~\ref{f.pdfs}, where we show replicas of the effective $\beta$ exponents for the valence kaon and pion PDFs, defined as $\beta_q(x,\mu) = \partial\log\big|q_v(x,\mu)\big|/\partial \log(1-x)$.
 Clearly, the $x \to 1$ falloff for $\bar{u}_v^{K^-}$ is faster than for the $\bar{u}_v^{\pi^-}$, with effective exponents $\beta_{\bar{u}}^{K^-} = 1.6(2)$ and $\beta_{\bar{u}}^{\pi^-} = 1.16(4)$ for $x = 0.7-0.95$, the latter which is consistent with the earlier JAM analysis~\cite{Barry:2021osv}.
 The strange valence quark has a wide spread of effective $\beta$ over the replicas, consistent with $\beta_s^{K^-} = 1.2(4)$, reflecting greater uncertainty in the strange quark's large-$x$ behavior.
 The uncertainties for those values are given by the 68\% credible interval (CI).

 The relative differences between the $x$ dependence of the valence quark PDFs can be more clearly illustrated via their ratios, as shown in Fig.~\ref{f.ratios}.
-The $\bar{u}_v^{K^-}/\bar{u}_v^{\pi^-}$ ratio is consistent with unity until $x \approx 0.6$, after which it mirrors the downward trend of the NA3 data.
+The $\bar{u}_v^{K^-}/\bar{u}_v^{\pi^-}$ ratio is consistent with unity for $x \lesssim 0.6$, above which it mirrors the downward trend of the NA3 data.
 The ratio of the valence quark PDFs in the kaon, $s_v^{K^-}/\bar{u}_v^{K^-}$, has a stronger $x$ dependence, increasing monotonically with $x$.
-At $x = 0.8$, the $s_v^{K^-}$ distribution is $\approx 2$ times as large as the $\bar{u}_v^{K^-}$ PDF within $1\sigma$, indicating the dominance of the strange valence quark PDF at large $x$ in the kaon.
+At $x = 0.8$, the $s_v^{K^-}$ distribution is $\approx 2$ times as large as the $\bar{u}_v^{K^-}$ PDF within $1\sigma$, indicating the dominance of the strange quark PDF in the kaon at large $x$.

+The $s_v^{K^-}$ PDF is also compared in Fig.~\ref{f.ratios} with experimental-only analyses from BBCP~\cite{Bourrely:2023yzi} and GRS~\cite{Gluck:1997ww} and the lattice moment-only analysis from ETMC~\cite{Alexandrou:2021mmi} as a ratio to the mean value of $s_v^{K^-}$ in the present JAM analysis.
+The BBCP fit, which is based on a specific model-inspired PDF parametrization and includes $J/\psi$ data using nonrelativistic QCD with input on long-distance matrix elements~\cite{Hsieh:2021yzg}, is consistent with our result over most of the $x$ range, while significant differences are observed for the GRS and ETMC extractions.

 {\it Outlook---} The behavior of the valence and sea quark PDFs in the kaon will be further elucidated by the AMBER experiment~\cite{Denisov:2018unj} at CERN, which plans to measure the first kaon-induced DY cross sections in nearly 50 years.
 To assess the impact of these measurements, we estimate in Fig.~\ref{f.impact} the discriminating power that kaon DY cross sections at AMBER kinematics would have on the current uncertainties on the kaon valence PDFs.
 Specifically, we perform discrimination tests of the PDF samples that sit at the boundaries of 25\% and 68\% CIs against the mean values using log-likelihood ratio tests mapped into $Z$-scores as a function of machine luminosity.
 The likelihood ratios are computed for the truncated values of the $x$-weighted moments of $\bar{u}_v^{K^-}$ and $s_v^{K^-}$.
 While marginal impact is found for luminosities below $10^{-3}~{\rm fb}^{-1}$, and moderate impact is observed in the range of $10^{-3}$ to $10^{-2}$~fb$^{-1}$, an ideal discrimination beyond $3\sigma$ can be achieved for luminosities above $\approx 2 \times 10^{-2}$~fb$^{-1}$.
 Availability of $K^+$ beams, in addition to $K^-$, would significantly enhance the ability to resolve the different PDF flavors in kaons.